jyoshnamaniaddala/Item-Catalog-Project/README.md

    * [VirtualBox]
 ### To Setup Project : ###
  1.Download [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1).

+ 2.Download or Clone [fullstack-nanodegree-vm](https://github.com/udacity/fullstack-nanodegree-vm) repository.

- 2.If you don't have latest version of python,download and install it.
+ 3.If you don't have latest version of python,download and install it.

  4.Vagrant and our project should be present in the same folder